johnhyde/island/README.md

 --- makes a specially-rendered triple-fleuron dinkus (❦ ❦ ❦) (in normal markdown it usually renders as an html hr (horizontal rule) element, I guess, but it's also described as a "thematic break", which we do use it for).

 A non-special bracketed phrase on its own line makes an hr above it, in addition to rendering in a sort of grey, italicized way.

-### These features don't work 100% correctly

-We "smarten" quotes (") and apostrophes('), but the algorithm for this is not completely correct.
-However, you can always use explicit “” ‘’ marks instead, and they will not get overwritten.

-The chapter titles also are not smartened.

-[@ I have a sort of irrational dislike of using anything but ' for an apostrophe, because that's the character which is U+0027 APOSTROPHE, dammit!
-However, I have done it before, and will do it again; and, in conventional typesetting, there is no typographical difference between an apostrophe and and curly close single (much to my chagrin).
-Anyway, even though we could fix the autocurling algorithm a little, it seems unlikely to me that we will make it smart enough to do some types of apostrophes (such as a leading apostrophe before a word) correctly (it's legitimately ambiguous whether it's an apostrophe or a quote and you have to figure out if there's a quotation there by understanding the rules of English and/or parsing along the line for a hypothesized closing quote (which may also be ambiguous).
-Or, I suppose, we could ban autocurling of single quotes, and then it wouldn't be ambiguous.
-But what about the chapter where our heros enter a parody of a british novel, what then?! ~M] [@ Also, we still want to display the apostrophe as non-straight, which without character replacement is a font problem that fonts typically aren't up to the task of. ~M] [@ These are written like annotations to indicate they're an aside; however, this document explains johndown syntax so it won't make sense if you render this document as johndown. ~M]

-There's also ^superscript^ which is not a fully standard markdown feature.
-Beware of mixing this with square brackets, because it _will_ get squirrelly.

-Johndown is currently implemented as a line-based parser, which is at odds with its syntax.
-If you leave an annotation with square brackets but put a linebreak in it, the second line seems to relocate down to the bottom of the chapter and display as normal text?

 ## Site generation malarkey